GsNrio/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 This current push locates a character in a string.
 This current push is a function that gets the length of a prefix substring.
 This current push is a function that searches a string for any of a set of bytes.
+This current push is a function that locates a substring.